mclevey/CV/cv_mclevey.md

 \ind 2021 Chair of the Environment Faculty Council, Faculty of Environment.

+\ind Liaison between the Faculty of Environment and the Cybersecurity and Privacy Institute, University of Waterloo.

-\ind 2020 Faculty Association University of Waterloo (FAUW), Member of Council of Representatives, Department of Knowledge Integration.
+\ind 2020-2022 Faculty Association University of Waterloo (FAUW), Member of Council of Representatives, Department of Knowledge Integration.

 \ind 2019 Committee member, Tenure and Promotions Committee, Department of Knowledge Integration. <!-- Vanessa's file. -->